ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-au.md

 ## Use a NAS-HA

 ### Creating a Partition
-Once you have the NAS-HA in your possession, go to your customer area, universe `Server`{.action}, section `NAS and CDN`{.action} and select your NAS.
+Once you have the NAS-HA in your possession, go to your customer area, universe `Bare Metal Cloud`{.action}, section `NAS and CDN`{.action} and select your NAS.

 Then click `Create a partition`{.action}.